EasyCorp/easy-deploy-bundle/doc/configuration.md

 This method appends the given message to the log file generated for each deployment.
-If the deployment/rollback is run with the `-v` option, these messages are displayed on screen too:
+If the deployment/rollback is run with the `-v` option, these messages are displayed on the screen too:

 ```php
 public function beforeFinishingDeploy()